-The increase in costs attributed to lobbying activities stems entirely from indirect expenses and is largely passive: of the 240k€ YoY increase, 70% can be attributed to an increase in the annual membership fees attributable to professional trade associations, and to a slightly higher proportion of these trade associations' budgets being attributed to lobbying activities; and 30% can be attributed to a change of perimeter as we have this year included the trade association membership fees paid by our insurance subsidiaries.
+The decrease in costs attributed to lobbying activities stems entirely from indirect expenses and is largely passive: of the about 75k€ YoY decrease, all can be attributed to a decrease in the annual membership fees attributable to professional trade associations, and to a slightly lower proportion of these trade associations' budgets being attributed to lobbying activities.
+This is partly explained by the economic cycle (some of our membership fees are determined by the results of the Group) and by the sanitary conditions (2021 was less active than a usual year).